basicv8vc/miniautodiff/README.md

 # MiniAD

-a mini automatic differentiation engine
+Another mini autograd engine with a PyTorch-like API.